Biggie-Chris/UNSW-ELEC4622-2025/README.md

 - `mi_viewer` - GUI for viewing BMP files
 - `mi_pipe2` - Command-line image processing pipeline
 - Various utility functions for image manipulation

+See `tools/README.md` for detailed installation instructions and more examples.

 ---